-Instances of addiction to ketamine resulting from medical treatment can occur, but such cases are exceedingly rare.
-Non-medical use of ketamine, and ketamine addiction, does occur.
+Non-medical use of ketamine, and ketamine abuse, does occur.
 Repeated, high dose, chronic use of ketamine has caused urinary tract symptoms and even permanent bladder dysfunction in individuals abusing the drug.

 The DEA classifies ketamine as a schedule III controlled substance.
-It is highly regulated and as such, our treatment plans space and dose ketamine sessions cautiously to reduce risk for developing dependence.
-There is actually a growing body of literature that KAP has promising potential for treatment in substance use disorders and helping to maintain abstinence.
+It is highly regulated and as such, our treatment plans space and dose ketamine sessions cautiously to reduce the theoretical risk of dependence, which is exceedingly rare in a controlled, medically supervised setting.
+There is a growing body of literature that KAP has promising potential for treatment in certain substance use disorders and helping to maintain abstinence.